-The Master of Philosophy programmes offered by the Faculty is in the field of architecture, quantity surveying, urban and regional planning, transportation planning and landscape architecture.
+The Master of Philosophy programmes offered by the Faculty is in the field of architecture, quantity surveying, urban and regional planning, transportation planning, landscape architecture, geoinformatics, geomatic engineering, remote sensing, land administration & development, real estate and facilities management.
 The programmes are entirely conducted in research mode whereby students conduct original research under the supervision of experienced supervisors.
+Students enrol in the programme are compulsory to present their research proposal in semester 2.
+The proposal will be evaluated by two internal panels that will be appointed by the Faculty Academic Committee.
+In order to graduate, students are required to prepare complete thesis by following the UTM Thesis Writing Guidelines and fulfil the publication requirement.
+The viva voice session will be held at the Faculty.